 Some of the common effects are:

 Sadly, there is no cure for LF.
 However, the disease can be managed through self-care techniques, in order to reduce swelling and pain.
 A huge part of our work is to travel to remote communities and teach self-care techniques to help people manage their disease effectively.
-We also work on ways to prevent the disease spreading further.
+We also work on ways to prevent the disease from spreading further.

 For many people affected by LF, walking becomes incredibly difficult and painful, where their feet become swollen, damaged and vulnerable to injury.
-If injury occurs and the affected limb becomes infected, a person can be confined to their bed for up to 15 days, losing the ability to work.
-We provide custom-made protective footwear to ensure people can walk pain and injury free.
+If an injury occurs and the affected limb becomes infected, a person can be confined to their bed for up to 15 days, losing the ability to work.
+We provide custom-made protective footwear to ensure people can walk pain and injury-free.
 Last year we distributed 36,785 pairs of these custom-made shoes.

 Due to the prejudice attached to the deformities caused by LF, many people affected are often shunned and abandoned by their loved ones when they need help the most.
 They often lose their ability to work due to the effects of LF.

 Lymphatic filariasis is the second biggest cause of long-term disability in the world.
-In the countries we work in there are millions of people already affected by LF; even more are at risk of contracting the disease.
+In the countries we work in there are millions of people already affected by LF; even more, are at risk of contracting the disease.